 CU is the Christiansen Coefficient; A is the sum of the absolute value of the deviation of the average catch cup value from each individual catch cup data point, and B is the sum of the catch cup observations.

 A second method/formula specifically for center pivots is the Heerman and Hein Uniformity coefficient.
 It is the method recommended by the American Society of Agricultural and Biological Engineers (ANSI/ASAE S436.1).
 It is very mathematically involved and requires the use of a computer in most cases.
-Computers are, however, becoming more commonplace, and software (both free and for sale) is available that can do the lengthy and involved calculations for you.
-You can even use the readily available spreadsheet programs on most home computers to develop your own data analysis.
+There are multiple computer programs available that can do the lengthy and involved calculations for you.
+You can even use Microsoft Excel, a program on most home computers, to develop your own data analysis.

-Figure 2 is an example of a system where only certain sprinklers need attention.
-The calculated uniformity coefficient was 83 percent (see table at end of discussion for more explanation of interpreting the uniformity coefficient).
-While this coefficient is acceptable, it could still be improved by correcting the high application at/near the 700-foot distance and the low application beyond 1,100 feet.
-When this correction was made, the uniformity coefficient improved to 89 percent.
+Figure 3 is an example of a system where only certain sprinklers need attention.
+The calculated uniformity coefficient was 83% (see table at end of discussion for more explanation of interpreting the uniformity coefficient).
+While this coefficient is acceptable, it could still be improved by correcting the high application at/near the 700-ft distance and the low application beyond 1,100 ft.
+When this correction was made, the uniformity coefficient improved to 89%.

-Figure 3 is an example of a system that needs new nozzles or sprinklers to correct the uniformity problem.
+Figure 4 is an example of a system that needs new nozzles or sprinklers to correct the uniformity problem.
 The “high” and “low” application amounts are at several locations along the system, making individual sprinkler replacement too involved.
-The calculated uniformity coefficient for this system was 81 percent.
-The recommendation was made to “renozzle” the system, since any further change in application would probably result in a uniformity coefficient below 80 percent.
+The calculated uniformity coefficient for this system was 81%.
+The recommendation was made to “renozzle” the system since any further change in application would result in a uniformity coefficient below 80%.

-Rain gauges, 16-ounce drink cups or other containers of uniform size may be used to perform a uniformity test.
+Rain gauges, 16-oz drink cups, paint buckets, or other containers of uniform size may be used to perform a uniformity test.
 If rain gauges are used, the amount collected may be recorded directly in inches.
-If other containers are used, the volume collected can be deter-mined by pouring the contents into a small graduated cylinder calibrated in milliliters.
+If other containers are used, the volume collected can be determined by pouring the contents into a small graduated cylinder calibrated in milliliters.
 This volume can then be converted to inches of depth by measuring the inside diameter (in inches) of the top of a round container and calculating a conversion factor as follows:

 C.F. = 12.87 x D x D